Everything You Need to Know About Gardenia Flowers

 True gardenia flowers are white, except for Golden Magic Gardenia, which begins white and fades to yellow as the bloom matures.

-Traditionally, gardenia flowers can have symbolized a number of different meanings and sentiments..
-The most common include trust, hope, clarity, renewal, peace and protection.
+Traditionally, gardenia flowers have symbolized a number of different meanings and sentiments.
+The most common symbolic meaning includes trust, hope, clarity, renewal, peace and protection.

-In the language of flowers the color white is often symbolic of innocence, new beginnings, purity, and elegance.
+In the language of flowers, white flowers are often symbolic of innocence, new beginnings, purity, and elegance.

 Gardenia flowers have frequently featured in popular culture, the arts, and literature.
 For instance, Billie Holiday was often seen wearing a gardenia in her hair during the Jazz Era making it part of her signature style.
 Sigmund Freud was also reported to have had a particular affection for the gardenia.